 The Gamma Knife is an advanced radiation treatment for adults and children with small to medium brain tumors, abnormal blood vessel formations called arteriovenous malformations, epilepsy, trigeminal neuralgia, a nerve condition that causes chronic pain, and other neurological conditions.

 Despite its name, the Gamma Knife isn't a knife but is a machine that delivers a single, finely focused, high dose of radiation to its target, while causing little or no damage to surrounding tissue.
 Abnormalities measuring less than 3 centimeters, or 1 inch in diameter, can be treated with the Gamma Knife.

 Today, patients with serious disorders can be treated with this noninvasive procedure in one day with no overnight hospital stay.

 UCSF Medical Center, which launched its Gamma Knife Radiosurgery Program in 1991, was the first medical center in Northern California to use a Leksell Gamma Knife to treat brain disorders.
 Since then, more than 3,600 patients have been treated using this state-of-the-art equipment.
-In 2007, UCSF acquired the Perfexion Perfexion Leksell Gamma Knife.
-It offers the most precise treatment along with improved patient comfort and treatment efficiency.
+In 2007, UCSF acquired the Perfexion Leksell Gamma Knife, which offers the most precise treatment with improved patient comfort.